myers/myers.github.io/_posts/2010-01-11-how-convert-data-mysql-database-postgresql.markdown

 layout: post
 title: "How to convert data in a MySQL database to Postgresql"
 date: 2010-01-11T19:32:14
-tags: ["django", "python"]
+tags: [django, python]
 ---

 To do this you need both mysql and postgresql running on a local computer.
 You probably want this to be a local workstation that you have superuser access to.
 We are going to use features in mysql and postgres that makes the database daemon read and write to local files.